xhaoahx/MyNotes/源码分析/Flutter RenderBox 源码分析.md

   BoxConstraints get constraints => super.constraints;

   @override
-  void debugAssertDoesMeetConstraints() {
-    assert(constraints != null);
-    assert(() {
-      if (!hasSize) {
-        assert(!debugNeedsLayout); // this is called in the size= setter during layout, but in that case we have a size DiagnosticsNode contract;
-        if (sizedByParent)
-          contract = ErrorDescription('Because this RenderBox has sizedByParent set to true, it must set its size in performResize().');
-        else
-          contract = ErrorDescription('Because this RenderBox has sizedByParent set to false, it must set its size in performLayout().');
-        throw FlutterError.fromParts(<DiagnosticsNode>[
-          ErrorSummary('RenderBox did not set its size during layout.'), contract,
-          ErrorDescription('It appears that this did not happen; layout completed, but the size property is still null.'), DiagnosticsProperty<RenderBox>('The RenderBox in question is', this, style: DiagnosticsTreeStyle.errorProperty), ]);
-      }
-      // verify that the size is not infinite if (!_size.isFinite) {
-        final List<DiagnosticsNode> information = <DiagnosticsNode>[
-          ErrorSummary('$runtimeType object was given an infinite size during layout.'), ErrorDescription(
-            'This probably means that it is a render object that tries to be ' 'as big as possible, but it was put inside another render object ' 'that allows its children to pick their own size.'
-          ),
-        ];
-        if (!constraints.hasBoundedWidth) {
-          RenderBox node = this;
-          while (!node.constraints.hasBoundedWidth && node.parent is RenderBox)
-            node = node.parent;

-          information.add(node.describeForError('The nearest ancestor providing an unbounded width constraint is'));
-        }
-        if (!constraints.hasBoundedHeight) {
-          RenderBox node = this;
-          while (!node.constraints.hasBoundedHeight && node.parent is RenderBox)
-            node = node.parent;

-          information.add(node.describeForError('The nearest ancestor providing an unbounded height constraint is'));
-        }
-        throw FlutterError.fromParts(<DiagnosticsNode>[
-          ...information,
-          DiagnosticsProperty<BoxConstraints>('The constraints that applied to the $runtimeType were', constraints, style: DiagnosticsTreeStyle.errorProperty), DiagnosticsProperty<Size>('The exact size it was given was', _size, style: DiagnosticsTreeStyle.errorProperty), ErrorHint('See https://flutter.dev/docs/development/ui/layout/box-constraints for more information.'),
-        ]);
-     }
-      // verify that the size is within the constraints if (!constraints.isSatisfiedBy(_size)) {
-        throw FlutterError.fromParts(<DiagnosticsNode>[
-          ErrorSummary('$runtimeType does not meet its constraints.'),
-          DiagnosticsProperty<BoxConstraints>('Constraints', constraints, style: DiagnosticsTreeStyle.errorProperty),
-          DiagnosticsProperty<Size>('Size', _size, style: DiagnosticsTreeStyle.errorProperty),
-          ErrorHint(
-            'If you are not writing your own RenderBox subclass, then this is not ' 'your fault.
-Contact support: https://github.com/flutter/flutter/issues/new?template=BUG.md'
-          ),
-        ]);
-      }
-      if (debugCheckIntrinsicSizes) {
-        // verify that the intrinsics are sane assert(!RenderObject.debugCheckingIntrinsics);
-        RenderObject.debugCheckingIntrinsics = true;
-        final List<DiagnosticsNode> failures = <DiagnosticsNode>[];

-        double testIntrinsic(double function(double extent), String name, double constraint) {
-          final double result = function(constraint);
-          if (result < 0) {
-            failures.add(ErrorDescription(' * $name($constraint) returned a negative value: $result'));
-          }
-          if (!result.isFinite) {
-            failures.add(ErrorDescription(' * $name($constraint) returned a non-finite value: $result'));
-          }
-          return result;
-        }

-        void testIntrinsicsForValues(double getMin(double extent), double getMax(double extent), String name, double constraint) {
-          final double min = testIntrinsic(getMin, 'getMinIntrinsic$name', constraint);
-          final double max = testIntrinsic(getMax, 'getMaxIntrinsic$name', constraint);
-          if (min > max) {
-            failures.add(ErrorDescription(' * getMinIntrinsic$name($constraint) returned a larger value ($min) than getMaxIntrinsic$name($constraint) ($max)'));
-          }
-        }

-        testIntrinsicsForValues(getMinIntrinsicWidth, getMaxIntrinsicWidth, 'Width', double.infinity);
-        testIntrinsicsForValues(getMinIntrinsicHeight, getMaxIntrinsicHeight, 'Height', double.infinity);
-        if (constraints.hasBoundedWidth)
-          testIntrinsicsForValues(getMinIntrinsicWidth, getMaxIntrinsicWidth, 'Width', constraints.maxHeight);
-        if (constraints.hasBoundedHeight)
-          testIntrinsicsForValues(getMinIntrinsicHeight, getMaxIntrinsicHeight, 'Height', constraints.maxWidth);

-        // TODO(ianh): Test that values are internally consistent in more ways than the above.

-        RenderObject.debugCheckingIntrinsics = false;
-        if (failures.isNotEmpty) {
-          // TODO(jacobr): consider nesting the failures object so it is collapsible. throw FlutterError.fromParts(<DiagnosticsNode>[
-            ErrorSummary('The intrinsic dimension methods of the $runtimeType class returned values that violate the intrinsic protocol contract.'), ErrorDescription('The following ${failures.length > 1 ? "failures" : "failure"} was detected:'), // should this be tagged as an error or not?
-            ...failures,
-            ErrorHint(
-              'If you are not writing your own RenderBox subclass, then this is not\n' 'your fault.
-Contact support: https://github.com/flutter/flutter/issues/new?template=BUG.md'
-            ),
-          ]);
-        }
-      }
-      return true;
-    }());
-  }

-  @override
   void markNeedsLayout() {
     if ((_cachedBaselines != null && _cachedBaselines.isNotEmpty) ||
         (_cachedIntrinsicDimensions != null && _cachedIntrinsicDimensions.isNotEmpty)) {